Taritsyn/DartSassHost/src/DartSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the Dart Sass version 1.40.1.
+   1. Added support of the Dart Sass version 1.40.1;
+   2. In compilation options was added one new property - `Charset` (default `true`).

    ============
    PROJECT SITE